 She holds a B.A.
-(2017) from UFGRS (Brazil) in Social Sciences, a M.A (2019) in Social Development and strategies of inclusion from Paul Valéry (France) and she is currently part of the Faculty of Sociology at Humboldt, where she is pursuing her Ph.D.
+(2017) from UFGRS (Brazil) in Social Sciences, an M.A (2019) in Social Development and strategies of inclusion from Paul Valéry (France) and she is currently part of the Faculty of Sociology at Humboldt, where she a Ph.D. candidate.